xmas-ar/vMark/README.md

 5.  **Access vMark:**

 ```
-Open your web browser and navigate to `http://localhost:8000` (or the IP/port where the backend is running).
+Open your web browser and navigate to `http://localhost:5173` (or the IP/port where the frontend is running).
-If using the frontend dev server, access it at its specific address (e.g., `http://localhost:5173`).

 ```